 News flash: Sales isn’t just about closing deals.

 Historically, software companies have relied on selling licenses to businesses, but the subscription model disrupted that.
-Now, success no longer depends on the number of deals closed but on customer renewals and expansion—which only happens if your solution is actually helping customers reach their goals.
+Now, success no longer depends on the number of deals closed but on customer renewals and expansion, which help drive recurring revenue.
+However, these only happen if your solution is actually helping customers reach their goals.

 That’s why Winning by Design, a sales strategy consulting and coaching firm, developed SPICED, a sales framework that helps B2B teams be more customer-centric.

 SPICED is a 5-step sales methodology and acronym that stands for Situation, Pain, Impact, Critical Event, and Decision.

 SPICED is centered on understanding and achieving the customer’s desired impact and maintaining an ongoing relationship around that impact, making it different from other sales methodologies that are solely focused on closing the deal.

 “SPICED is a framework that helps you better diagnose your prospects.
 Just like a doctor, your prescribed solution should help them achieve their desired outcomes—and that prescription requires you to solve the source of their pains, not just the symptoms.” — Winning by Design

 How to use SPICED: step-by-step